Distribution

 Sales Channels

-According to the latest available data from Ukrainian State Statistics Service, Ukraine’s retail trade turnover in 2020 was UAH 1,202 billion ($45 billion), 10 % growth compared to 2019.
+According to the Ukrainian State Statistics Service, Ukraine’s retail trade turnover in 2020 was UAH 1,202 billion ($45 billion), 10% growth compared to 2019.
 Less than half of the overall retail market is controlled by chains, reflecting the considerable development opportunities in Ukrainian retail.

 Fast Moving Consumer Goods (FMCG) – Retail superstore chains are available in the main Ukrainian cities and primarily specialize in FMCG, consumer electronics, Do-it-Yourself (DIY), automotive parts and accessories, cosmetics and toiletries, pharmaceuticals, and health care goods.

-Regionally, the top retailers include: Tavria V and Kopeika in southern Ukraine; LotOK in nothern Ukraine.
+Regionally, the top retailers include: Tavria V and Kopeika in southern Ukraine; LotOK in northern Ukraine.

-Branded Apparel and Footwear - Multiple national premium fashion outlet chains sell branded clothing and footwear including Argo, Helen Marlen Group, and Melon Fashion Group, Intertop is a Ukrainian chain for branded footwear.
+- Branded Apparel and Footwear: Multiple national premium fashion outlet chains sell branded clothing and footwear including Argo, Helen Marlen Group, and Melon Fashion Group, Intertop is a Ukrainian chain for branded footwear.
 Automotive Parts and Accessories Chains - Three nationwide chains, Auto Trade Line (ATL), ZipAvto, and AIS, along with numerous independent retail outlets sell car parts and accessories.
-There are also regional wholesale chains like Planetauto, Stop -Transit, Pitstop, and Avtostiv.
+There are also regional wholesale chains like Planetauto, Stop-Transit, Pitstop, and Avtosvit.

 Identifying a reputable, reliable agent or distributor is vital to mitigating risk and achieving success in the Ukrainian market.
-In order to identify such a business partner, it is absolutely essential to conduct appropriate due diligence.
+To identify such a business partner, it is essential to conduct due diligence.
 Depending on your business plan, you may want to look for distributors that have nationwide capabilities, including those located in the major cities and regions of Kyiv, Kharkiv, Dnipro, Lviv, and Odessa.
-These regions are the most densely populated and important commercial centers of Ukraine.

 Depending upon your long-term interests, using an agent or distributor is an excellent way to learn about the Ukrainian market, gauge market potential, establish connections, develop a customer base, establish a foundation for future expansion into new product lines, introduce new-to-market technologies, and develop product recognition in the market.
-To find a qualified potential partner, the Commercial Service recommends using one of our services, such as the Gold Key Service, to conduct initial screening and meet with potential partners, agents, or representatives.
+To find a qualified potential partner, the Commercial Service recommends using one of our services to conduct initial screening and meet with potential partners, agents, or representatives.
 Attending or participating in Ukrainian trade exhibitions is another way to identify and gauge the qualifications of prospective partners.
 For more details on the trade exhibitions taking place in Ukraine, please refer to the U.S. Commercial Service in Ukraine.

 Establishing an Office